Skip to main content

-If it is found that an executive officer has been engaged in misconduct during his/her term of office, compensation for such Executive Officer that has been already paid shall be returned to the Company (clawback provision).
+If it is found that an executive officer has been engaged in misconduct during their term of office, any compensation already paid shall be returned to the Company (clawback provision).

-Please refer to Compensation to Directors and Executive Officer on P.101 of Annual Securities Report (The 152nd Business Term).
+Please refer to Compensation to Directors and Executive Officer on P.94 of Annual Securities Report (The 153rd Business Term).